MoseyQAQ/MoseyQAQ/README.md

 # Welcome
-I am mosey, a Ph.D student from Westlake University.
+I am mosey, a Ph.D candidate from Westlake University.

 I use python3 for pre and post-processing of the atomic simulation.
 I am learning C++.